 Many dogs howl naturally, and it’s pretty darn adorable when put on cue!

-Teaching a vocal dog how to howl or sing on cue generally isn’t very difficult.
+Teaching a vocal dog how to howl on command or sing on cue generally isn’t very difficult.
 However, if your dog isn’t naturally very vocal, this trick can pose a challenge!

 We’ll go over the step-by-step process of teaching your dog to sing or howl on cue.
 Eat your heart out, Cranberries.